Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Approach

 \subsection{Precision Sensitivity of Adversarial Examples (AEs)}

 For clarity, we represent the ASR system as a single function mapping an input speech signal to a textual transcription, abstracting away intermediate components such as acoustic modeling and decoding.
 Let $f_p(\cdot)$ denote an ASR model evaluated with numerical precision $p \in \mathcal{P}$, where $\mathcal{P}$ is the set of all precision configurations considered.
 Let $x$ be a benign input and $\tilde{x}$ an AE crafted with a source precision $p_s$.
-By construction, the AE alters the model prediction under that precision, i.e.,

-We hypothesize that AEs are more sensitive to changes in numerical precision than benign inputs.
+By construction, the AE alters the model prediction under that precision, i.e., $ f_{p_s}(\tilde{x}) \neq f_{p_s}(x). $ We hypothesize that AEs are more sensitive to changes in numerical precision than benign inputs.
 To analyze this, we introduce an alternative inference precision $p_a \neq p_s$.
-Under this assumption, evaluating the same adversarial input across different precisions may lead to inconsistent outputs:
+Under this assumption, evaluating the same adversarial input across different precisions may lead to inconsistent outputs: $ f_{p_s}(\tilde{x}) \not\approx f_{p_a}(\tilde{x}), $ whereas benign inputs are expected to produce more stable transcriptions across precision settings: $ f_{p_s}(x) \approx f_{p_a}(x). $ This hypothesized differential stability across precision modes forms the basis for both a free increase in the robustness of ASR systems and a simple detection strategy.